tfgg/yournextmep/_candidates/eu2014/green/roz-cutler.md

 person: roz-cutler
 region: wales
 party: green
-title: Wales - Green Party - Roz Cutler
+title: Roz Cutler is running for MEP in Wales for the Green Party
 incumbent: false
 ---